panikaa/terraform-aws-k8s-platform/README.md

 ## IGW destroy problems

 AWS is preventing from deleting IGW with existing load balancers or target groups.
-If you destroy stuck on Internet Gateway destroy, run this commands to unblock it:
+It's good to run this command before destroy, or it can stuck on Internet Gateway destroy:

 ```
 aws elbv2 describe-load-balancers --region eu-central-1 \